What is Auditory Integration Training (AIT)?

 What does Auditory Integration Training (AIT) involve?

-Children attend two 30-minute training sessions a day for 10 days.
+Typically, children attend 30-minute training sessions twice a day for 10 days.
 In each session, children listen to music on headphones.
 The music has been altered to remove certain sounds, and the volume is carefully controlled.

 The therapy starts by presenting familiar sounds.
 Over time, more challenging sounds (usually those with a high or low frequency) are introduced.
 This helps children slowly get used to the sounds so they’re no longer a problem.

-There’s no evidence that Auditory Integration Therapy (AIT) or other sound therapies work as therapies for autistic children.
-There’s no evidence that AIT helps with speech and language or the core characteristics of autism.
+There’s no evidence that Auditory Integration Therapy (AIT) or other sound therapies help with speech and language or the core characteristics of autism.

 It’s worth noting that no link has been established between sensitive hearing and autism.